y0ncha/Enigma/README.md

 # Enigma Machine – End-to-End Java Project

-This repository contains a full implementation of the Enigma encryption machine, developed as part of the *End-to-End Software Development – Enigma 2025* course.
+This repository contains a full implementation of the Enigma encryption machine, developed as part of the *End-to-End Software Development* course.
 The project evolves across three stages, starting from a console application and ending with a complete Spring Boot server.

 ---